nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - Both task and assignee names must be complete words and will only match complete words from the names of the task or assignee
   - Deadline of the task follows the format *DD-MM-YYYY hh:mm:ss*
   - Start date and end date in the time range follows the format *DD-MM-YYYY*
+  - There should be a space between `START_DATE` and `end/` (`filter start/01-11-2020end/02-11-2020` is invalid)
   - Task progress is a percentage value indicating how much of the task is done

-Example: `filter ta/Lucas` filters all the tasks who have Lucas assigned to them, and displays those tasks.
+Example: `filter tn/CS2103T` filters all the tasks whose task names contain `CS2103T`, and displays those tasks.

 ### List all tasks `alltasks `